jljacko/AnaGame/README.md

 	function involved with Textures in prior DirectX Development was removed from the kit.
 Consequently, because AnaGame was developed on Windows 8 and 10, you'll need the DirectXTex project found here: https://github.com/Microsoft/DirectXTex

+__Note 2:__ I highly advise you to clone the _DirectXTex_ repo from the same directory you clone the _Anagame_ repo.
+That way, you shouldn't have to modify the
+	_VideoGraphics_ project file to point to this repo.

 ### Anaface (MFC Extension DLL)